-Global WATER PURIFIER Market Statistics, CAGR, Outlook, and Covid-19 Impact 2020-2026
+Global Water Purifier Market Statistics, CAGR, Outlook, and Covid-19 Impact 2020-2026

-Increasing awareness about water-borne diseases and technological advancements in water purifiers will spur market growth.
-The global water purifier market has been segmented based on products, devices, and end-user.
+The global VCSELs market has been segmented based on Type, Material, and End-User segments.

-Based on the product, the global market has been segmented into RO water purifier, UV water purifier, and activated carbon filters.
-In 2019, the RO water purifier segment accounted for the largest market share of 54.8%, with a market value of USD 27,481.7 million.
-It is projected to register a 17.13% CAGR during the projected timeframe.
+Depending on the type segment, the market has included single-mode and multi-mode.

-Based on devices, the market has been segmented into wall-mounted, countertop, tabletop, faucet-mounted, and under-the-sink (UTS).
+Depending on material type, the market has included indium phosphide (InP), gallium arsenide (GaAs), gallium nitride (GaN), and others.

 About Us: